cinnData/MLearning/Examples/[MLE-01] Example - Modeling the strength of concrete.md

 ## Q1.
 Import the data

 Although scikit-learn is described in the technical documentation as managing the data in NumPy array format, you can equally input data in Pandas format.
 Using Pandas format makes processing slower, but importing the data and adapting them for the learning process will be easier for you.
-Nevertheless, remember that, in machine learning, preprocessing is a previous step, so the learning process is carried out with NumPy arrays.
-Second, that even if scikit-learn estimators can take Pandas data containers, it aleways return arrays.
+Nevertheless, remember that, in machine learning, preprocessing is a previous step.
+The learning step is made when the data are already clean and prepared (no missing values, no duplicates, binary columns for every possible outcome of a categorical feature, etc)., so the Pandas tools are no longer needed.
+Nevertheless, even if scikit-learn estimators can take Pandas data containers, they always return NumPyarrays.

-We use here the Pandas funcion `read_csv()` to import the data.
+We use here the Pandas function `read_csv()` to import the data.
 First, we import the package:

 ```
 In [1]: import pandas as pd
 ```

-The source file is in a GitHub repository, so we use a remote path to get access.
+The source file is in a GitHub repository, so we can use a remote path to get access.

 ```
 In [2]: path = 'https://raw.githubusercontent.com/cinnData/MLearning/main/Data/'